xin2006/SNA_final_homophily/README.md

 pip install -r requirements.txt
 ```

 The processed data of edge and attribute for ego-networks are in the file folder ```data```.

-The code for visualizing the ego-networks and calculating assortativity score is written in R markdown ```yelp_friendship.Rmd```.
+Based on the processed data, the code for visualizing each ego-network and calculating assortativity score is written in R markdown ```yelp_friendship.Rmd```.
 The installing of library 'statnet' and 'igraph' in R Studio is required.